vacuumlabs/finbricks-hackaton/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

-- first_function - Code for the application's First Lambda function and Project Dockerfile.
-FirstFunction is to be called from API GW
+- fin_advice_invoke - Code for the application's FinAdviceInvokeFunction lambda function and Project Dockerfile.
+Asynchronous function to invoke the financial advice message generation.
+Function is to be called from API GW
+- fin_advice_ai_message - Code for the application's FinAdviceAiMessageFunction lambda function and Project Dockerfile.
+Function returns the AI-generated financial advice text.
-- second_function - Code for the application's Second Lambda function and Project Dockerfile.
-SecondFunction to be called by FirstFunction
+- transaction_categorization - Code for the application's FinAdviceAiMessageFunction lambda function and Project Dockerfile.
+Function returns the AI-generated financial advice text.
 - events - Invocation events that you can use to invoke the function.
 - tests - Unit tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.